The Thomas Project

 Yet, this story serves as a reminder of the many challenges faced by children in similar circumstances.
 Many come from families devastated by illness, such as AIDS, leaving them without parental support and struggling for hope.
 It is our compassion and love, inspired by our faith, that can help uplift these children and provide them with the tools they need to overcome obstacles and build a hopeful future.
 Together, we can be instruments of change, offering support and education to those who need it most, reflecting the heart of Christ in our actions.

-Helping Hands Unlimited and the Rachel Project have partnered with Thomas and Joyce Ngumu Nzau, to provide help to orphaned children in remote villages in Kenya through the Thomas Project.
-This project provides education, medical and nutritional help.
-Once the children reach the eighth grade, their options are to get a job doing hard work, get married, or find a sponsor and attend a boarding school.
-Many do not have the resources to continue their education.
+Helping Hands Unlimited and the Rachel Project have partnered with Thomas and Joyce Ngumu Nzau to provide life-changing support to orphaned children in remote villages of Kenya through The Thomas Project.
+This initiative focuses on providing education, medical care, and nutritional assistance to children without limited opportunities.

 Sponsoring a child through the Thomas Project costs $42.00 USD.
 We currently have ten children ready and waiting for sponsors and more children on a waiting list who also need support.
 As soon as one child in the program is sponsored, we add a new child to the list.